 The interactions of complex microbial communities with each other, with higher organisms and with the abiotic environment determine the functioning of ecosystems, our climate and the well-being of all organisms.

-We will investigate the dynamic balance of microbial consortia, the underlying factors and responses to disturbances.
+In our Cluster of Excellence we investigate the dynamic balance of microbial consortia, the underlying factors and responses to disturbances.
 Our cross-system approach aims to identify commonalities and differences in patterns and regulatory mechanisms in the different Microverses.

 Microverse of the Environment